This accessibility statement applies to the Lancashire Constabulary website.

 Accessibility on our website

-We recognise that many internet users can find websites difficult to use due to the way they have been designed and so we have tried to ensure that our website is accessible in accordance with the World Wide Web Consortium (W3C) guidelines, as an example our website uses dynamically sized text allowing all browsers to resize the text to the users needs.
+We recognise that some internet users can find websites difficult to use due to the way they have been designed and so we have tried to ensure that our website is accessible in accordance with the World Wide Web Consortium (W3C) guidelines.
+As an example, our website uses dynamically sized text allowing all browsers to resize the text to the users needs.

 If you require further assistance in tailoring your browser to make it more accessible, there are a number of useful guides available online, which can be found by searching for 'browser accessibility customisation'.

-Our website does have an inbuilt language translation facility, if you are unable to fully understand our website we have the facilities of ‘Language Line’ that provide a telephone interpreting service in over 170 languages.
+Our website does have an inbuilt language translation facility.
+If you are unable to fully understand our website we have the facilities of ‘Language Line’ which provides a telephone interpreting service in over 170 languages.
 This telephone translation service can also be provided by telephone by ringing 101 or at any police station with a public enquiry desk, details of which can be found elsewhere on this site.

 You can also contact us online using our online reporting site, where you can report a crime or incident, contact an officer directly or send us a general enquiry.

 Technical information about this website’s accessibility

 Lancashire Constabulary is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.